For the Michaelmas term 2020 make travel arrangements so that you can arrive at the College on Thursday 1 October.

-If your course starts in September, or you will not be able to arrive on that date, contact the Graduate Office.
-Full term starts on 8 October (term dates).
-College orientation will be on 4-6 October with further evening social events during the week from 7 October.
-Most departments will arrange their orientation from 7 October onwards.
+If your course starts in September, or you will not be able to arrive on 1 October, contact the Graduate Office.
+Full term starts on 6 October (term dates).
+College orientation will be on 1-4 October with further evening social events during the week from 5 October.
+Most departments will arrange their orientation from 5 October onwards.

-Please note, the official start date of courses starting in Michaelmas Term will be 1 October.
+Please note, the official start date of courses starting in Michaelmas Term is always 1 October.
 This date does not change year to year.
-However, the University 'Full Term' dates do vary and in 2019 the start falls on 8 October.
-Unless you have specific teaching or orientation events that you have been invited to attend by your Department, there is no need to arrive in Cambridge before 3 October.
+However, the University 'Full Term' dates do vary and in 2020 the start of Full Term falls on 6 October.
+Unless you have specific teaching or orientation events that you have been invited to attend by your Department, there is no need to arrive in Cambridge before 1 October.

 If you start in the Lent Term (January) or the Easter Term (April), there will be fewer scheduled events, but you will still need to pick up keys and cards as below.
 Please contact the Graduate Office to discuss arrival dates.